axelnyberg/axelnyberg.github.io/_posts/2016-04-30-ios-android-ibeacon-retail-apps.md

 ---
 layout: post
-title: iOS and Android Apps for retail with iBeacon technology
+title: iBeacon for Retail as an Android and iOS App
 ---
 ![Geometric pattern with fading gradient](/img/ibeaconRetail.gif)